hydrobeam/website/content/tech/emacs_setup.md

 | `<SPC> b k` | Kill buffer                  |

 So, run `<SPC> .` and open a file of your choice.

-If you open a new one, and would like to navigate back to the previous file, you can switch the buffer that you're looking at with `<SPC> ,`.
+If you open another file and would like to navigate back, you can switch the buffer that you're looking at with `<SPC> ,`.
 If you feel that your buffer list is too crowded, or that you're fully done with working on the current file, use `<SPC> b k` to kill the buffer and remove it from the list.

 ### Projects/Workspaces